Back to Blog

 CUDA organizes threads into warps (groups of 32 threads that execute together), which are further grouped into blocks.
 Each block runs on a Streaming Multiprocessor (SM), which has limited resources like registers and shared memory.
 The block size affects how these resources are allocated and how many warps can run concurrently (a concept known as occupancy).

-When threads in a warp encounter an if-statement, if some threads take one path and others take another, execution becomes serialized.
-The hardware uses mask bits to track which threads should execute each path, ensuring correctness but potentially impacting performance.
-An example showing warp divergence:
+When threads in a warp hit an if-statement and some take one path while others take another, execution serializes.
+The hardware uses mask bits to track which threads should run each path—correct, but slower.
+Here's an example of warp divergence:

 __global__ void divergentKernel(float *data, int n) {